Huadous/huadous.github.io/_posts/2020-03-04-Experience-with-adding-blog-to-google.md

 * Select `Domain` or `URL prefix` as your property type, and input your website address, e.g. `https://huadous.com`

+  The address you put here should be the root folder of your website, which is the place your  `index.html` resides.
+If you have multiple sites under your github pages, you can register one property for each of them.

 ![select_property_type]({{ "/assets/img/sample/select_property_type.png" | relative_url }})
 The address you put here should be the root folder of your website, which is the place your  `index.html` resides.
 If you have multiple sites under your github pages, you can register one property for each of them.